fcorbelli/zpaqfranz/README.md

 Franco Corbelli, franco@francocorbelli.com

 Being an experimental software, bugs may exist that also lead to data loss.
-In short, use it only if you want.
+In short, use only if you want.

 ====================